AEUS Research Grant

 - Focused on point-of-care ultrasound learning curves to identify performance plateaus for both image acquisition and interpretation.
 The goals of the grant align with missions of the SAEMF to improve the emergency care of patients and help emergency physicians develop the skills to become successful investigators.

-The SAEMF/Academy of Emergency Ultrasound (AEUS) Research Grant proposal is expected to:
+The SAEMF/AEUS Research Grant proposal is expected to:

 - Be measurable and reproducible.